assegaf/siptowhatsapp/README.md

 Sip Password : eg. sip2wa_password

 we are under nat ip address, so make sure nat enabled for that user.
+Make sure you softswitch/sip server, support calling to sip account with nat (dont have public ip address).

+We will provide prefix to dial ..

 (after we set sip2wa to connect ) Then You can dial sip user : sip2wa_1001 with The Caller, Caller ID, changed to destination B Number. example this dial plan in asterisk :